dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 can point people to wikipedia pages more threatening and dangerous than my blog.
 That was all a bunch of bullshit gaslighting intended to keep me in a memory hole by encouraging my social boundary to voluntarily suppress anything I ever talked about.
-Because words have a particular ephemerality and because talking requires significant wasted time, I started writing.
+Because trite words falling on deaf ears have a particular ephemerality and also because talking requires significant wasted time, I started writing.
 Writing on the internet allows your words to fly across the world and they copy themselves into millions of fragments.
 If I'm worthless, then so be it, but at least I wasn't dumb enough to fall for you gaslighting bullshit forever.

 #### Got Something To Say?
 Tell It To My Homie Martin Luther[^crazytime-story]